iBreaker/vimrc/README.md

 ## Linux, \*nix, Mac OSX Installation

-The easiest way to install spf13-vim is to use our [automatic installer](https://coding.net/u/breaker/p/vimrc/git/raw/master/bootstrap.sh) by simply copying and pasting the following line into a terminal.
-This will install spf13-vim and backup your existing vim configuration.
+The easiest way to install Breaker-vim is to use our [automatic installer](https://coding.net/u/breaker/p/vimrc/git/raw/master/bootstrap.sh) by simply copying and pasting the following line into a terminal.
+This will install Breaker-vim and backup your existing vim configuration.
 If you are upgrading from a prior version (before 3.0) this is also the recommended installation.

 *Requires Git 1.7+ and Vim 7.3+*